Caching

 Caching with Tyk

-Tyk uses Redis to store the cached responses and, as you’d expect from Tyk, there is lots of flexibility in how you configure caching so that you can optimise the performance of your system.
+Tyk uses Redis to store the cached responses and, as you’d expect from Tyk, there is lots of flexibility in how you configure caching so that you can optimize the performance of your system.

 There are two approaches to configure caching for an API deployed with Tyk: